Pengrey/SRC/SRC/Project 1/Report.md

 ```

-This configuration enables state synchronization between the load balancers, this ensures a seamless failover in case of device failure.
+This configuration enables state synchronization between the load balancers, which ensures a seamless failover in case of device failure.
 ```sql
 # conntrack sync
 set service conntrack-sync accept-protocol 'tcp,udp,icmp'